26.05.2020

 Silk, cotton, polyester and other types of fabric all over the two small rooms.
 So many colors would have made a rainbow jealous.

 The other customer who was there with us (since we came together we were counted as a unit-customer, rather than two) was flirting/bargaining with the salesman.
 It looked (better said it sounded) as if she wanted to buy fabric to make herself a dress.
-After 15 minutes of talking about their projects, debating prices and telling each other stories about their time in last weeks, the customer decided to offer the Turkish man lunch in exchange for an even bigger discount.
+After 15 min of talking about their projects, debating prices and telling each other stories about their time in last weeks, the customer decided to offer the Turkish man lunch in exchange for an even bigger discount.
 The salesman happily accepted and she went on her way, disappearing behind the windows into the bright light of the sun.

 In the meantime we had selected three options.
 A green-yellow fabric with hand painted flowers from India, a sober dark blue fabric and a white-purple one from turkey.
 We also selected black, silver, chestnut and scarlet bands (not elastic ones, since they were long gone, apparently everywhere).

 Extremely satisfied with our bargain (we got a special discount when we explained the purpose of our purchase) we headed back to our office.
-There we followed a YouTube instructional video lesson on how to do a face mask and after 1 hour we had two lovely prototypes and were more confident in the art of sewing.
+There we followed a YouTube instructional video on how to do a face mask and after 1 hour we had two lovely prototypes and were more confident in the art of sewing.

 He finished his project in no time and was quickly on his way.
 By then two other Eichkampers had joined us, taken some materials and sat next to us, waiting on instructions or hoping for some beginning guidance.